cucode/practical_web_api_design_UoI_WebCon_2016/README.md

 ## Documentation and the Open API Specification (MK)

+  + General remarks about documenting API’s
+    + Required to bridge the Semantic Gap
+    + Should be easy to consume/explore
+  + API Specification can function as a contract
+  + Code Generation
+  + Documentation Generation via Annotation

 ### Exercise 6 - Specify, Serve and Explore your API

 ## Good Design: Avoild Perfection Paralysis and Malcontents (WC)

+  + Fielding Constraints ???
+  + Richardson Maturity Model
+  + Hypermedia / Media-Types
+  + Be patient, Dealing with malcontent, Don't be dogmatic
+  + Further Reading

 ## Wrap up, Q&A

+  + Is there interest in a birds of a feather lunch or evening discussion group?

 ## References

 ### Workshop Documentation